mokafolio/Tarp/README.md

 ![tarp demo](https://user-images.githubusercontent.com/10217168/40217212-6e979956-5a20-11e8-9012-0c30483df8a7.gif)

-What can tarp do?
+What can Tarp do?
 --------
-- Rasterize fills and strokees.
+- Rasterize fills and strokes.
 - Stroke joins and caps.
 - Dashed strokes
 - Gradients as fill and strokes (Note: only linear at the moment)
-- Transformations for path, fills and strokes
+- Transformations for path, fills and strokes.
+- EvenOdd and NonZero fill rules.
+- Nested path clipping.

-What does it not want to provide?
+What does Tarp not want to provide?
 --------
 - A matrix stack.
 - Any form of document representation.